IvanComp/FedBench/README.md

 <img src="img/ArchitectureEval.png" width="650px" height="350px"/>
 </p>

-This is the repository for testing the performance of a Federated Learning system applying custom specifications.
+FedBench is a Federated Learning Platform for testing the performance of a Federated Learning system applying custom specifications.
-FedBench is supported by [Flower](https://github.com/adap/flower) Framework.
+FedBench is developed extending [Flower](https://github.com/adap/flower) a Federated Learning Framework.

 The Flower framework was extended by adding 3 different Architectural Patterns for Clients Management [1]: